 - Definitely Juvia's obsession with Gray in Fairy Tail.
 Especially before she joins the titular guild, since before then she doesn't have a chance to hang out with him every day and just stalks him because of that.
 She has even kept track of the number of days they've known each other, the fact that her room is full of Gray dolls is portrayed as cute, and most members of the guild think Gray should just date her already.
 He has now put up with her antics for almost 300 chapters, but when Lucy is followed by a suspiciously-looking man (who is soon revealed to just be her father gone from Riches to Rags), she is genuinely afraid and freaks out over what his intentions might be.

-- On the other hand, Fatal Attraction is probably one of the most memorable depictions of stalking on film, and it subverts this trope in terrifying fashion.
+- Fatal Attraction is probably one of the most memorable depictions of stalking on film, and it subverts this trope in terrifying fashion.

 - Subverted in He Loves Me...
 He Loves Me Not, a French movie starring Audrey Tautou.
 Initially, the film presents the relationship between the male and female leads from the perspective of Tautou's character as if it were a typical romantic drama.
 Halfway through the movie, it's flipped and the same events are depicted the eyes of her unwitting crush, revealing that Tautou's character is actually a deranged, violent stalker.

 - High School Musical: In the second film Sharpay anonymously hires Troy to work for her, spies on him almost 24/7, has his manager track his movements, and blackmails him into singing romantic duets with her.
 All while he has a girlfriend he is very much in love with and repeatedly indicates he's uncomfortable with Sharpay's attention.
 While Sharpay's clearly in the wrong, her actions are played as a frivolous teenage crush instead of anything more serious, and most of the blame falls on Troy for not getting rid of her.note

 - In the Harry Potter universe: